raygj/consul-content/docker/readme.md

 we will use the NodeJS and MySQL containers we just defined in the last section within a single Docker-Compose configuration that includes Consul in client/agent mode. we will include a Consul configuration that will register the MySQL and Node services.

+if you used the included Terraform and [bootstrap.sh](https://github.com/raygj/consul-content/blob/master/docker/terraform/templates/bootstrap.sh) script, Docker-Compose is already installed, otherwise, see the [included Appendix](https://github.com/raygj/consul-content/tree/master/docker#appendix-docker-compose-bootstrap) for install steps.

 ## Consul Agent Container

-1. create Consul Dockerfile and Consul agent JSON files

 - references: